-Out of the box Revit has limited material types, fill patterns and rendering appearances, and many projects use material types that aren’t in the standard Revit library.
-These can be custom created for a project’s surface patterns and rendering appearances.
-For this demonstration, the ACME BRICK website will be used to show how to create a custom brick pattern type for a king size brick.
+Out of the box Revit has limited material types, fill patterns and rendering appearances.
+When a project needs a material type not in the standard Revit library, a custom material type with a new surface pattern and rendering appearance is possible.
+For this demonstration, the ACME BRICK website is used to show how to create a new brick type for a king size brick.

 New King Brick Hatch Pattern